Christmas markets in Liverpool

 One of the highlights of Liverpool’s Christmas events calendar, though, is the market.

-Taking place in St John’s Gardens and the area around the North Entrance of St George’s Hall - less than a 15-minute walk from the train station - the market is open seven days a week, from 11am - 9pm Sunday to Wednesday and 11am - 10pm Thursday to Saturday.
+This usually takes place in St John’s Gardens and the area around the North Entrance of St George’s Hall - less than a 15-minute walk from the train station.

 If you’re looking for the perfect Christmas gift, you’ll love browsing the stalls stacked high with personalised decorations, glass baubles, jewellery and keepsakes.
 For the adventurous, take a trip on the big wheel to get an incredible panoramic view of the city, or try out the giant Bavarian snow slide.

 Liverpool has a whole host of festive activities not to miss, so once you’ve explored the markets, get set for a weekend of adventuring.
-We’ve partnered with Marketing Liverpool and London Northwestern Railway to highlight things to do in Liverpool this Christmas.
+We’ve partnered with Marketing Liverpool and London Northwestern Railway to highlight things to do in Liverpool this Christmas (Relevant of Christmas 2021).

 Christmas markets in Manchester